-If you have the time, this is a fantastic destination run, providing a sense of Boston History.
-This five mile trail connects historic sites from Meriam’s Corner in Concord to the eastern boundary of Minuteman National Park in Lexington.
-The main theme of the trail is the Battle of April 19, 1775, that launched the American Revolution.
+Battle Road Trail.
+4.6 miles one-way, 290 foot gain.
+This is the iconic run in Concord.
+This 5 mile crushed stone trail connects historic sites from Meriam’s Corner in Concord to Fiske Hill in Lexington.
+The main theme of the trail is the Battle of April 19, 1775 that launched the American Revolution.
 Much of the trail follows original remnants of the Battle Road; other sections leave the historic road to follow the route of the Minute Men, traversing farming fields, wetlands, and forests.
-This is a dirt trail, all off-road.
-Click on the park map to see the major sites along the way.
+This park map shows the major sites along the way.
 Note: Not Maintained in Winter.